Malta Chess Federation

 The MCF awards national titles, including the Malta Open Chess Champion, the Malta Junior Chess Champion, the Malta Rapid Chess Champion and the Malta Blitz Champion.
 The MCF was founded and incorporated in Malta in 1923.
 It is a non-profit organization headquartered in Ħandaq, Qormi, Malta.

 History

 According to the MCF, chess in Malta started in the 1800s.
 In the 1880s, Leone Benjacar, a chess enthusiast, recorded his first chess problems and chess articles.
 Other Maltese players such as Monreale, Marich, Ghio, Preziosi, Cesareo and Monpalap Depiro started to meet and play matches and tournaments of which games are still in existence.
 It is believed that Benjacar had set up a chess club in Valletta during the period 1880 and 1893.

 Erin Serracino Inglott set up the Malta Chess Association in 1923, building up on the work of Benjacar.

 MCF became a member of FIDE in 1959 following Max Euwe's recommendation.
 MCF organised the 24th Chess Olympiad in 1980.

 National Championships

 The MCF is responsible for organising the Maltese Chess Championships.
 These consist of the Open Championships, the Rapid Championships, the Blitz Championships and the Junior Championships.

-In 2022, the Malta Open Championship was won by David Cilia Vincenti.
-In 2022, the Malta Rapid Chess Championship was won by Jack Mizzi.
-In 2022 the Malta Blitz Chess Championship was won by Jack Mizzi.
-In 2022 and in 2023 the Malta Junior Chess Championship was won by Jack Mizzi.